 As a privately held company, none of the current directors are considered independent under the rules of the NYSE.
 However, our Board of Directors has determined that Mr. Heller, whose appointment will be effective upon the consummation of this offering, is independent under the rules of the NYSE and satisfies the independence standards for the Audit Committee established by the Securities and Exchange Commission and the rules of the NYSE.
 Mr. Rich is not considered independent under any general listing standards due to his current and past employment relationship with us, and Messrs.
 Civale, Donald C. Graham, Steven C. Graham, Harris, Bayh and Seminara are not considered independent under any general listing standards due to their relationships with Apollo and Graham Partners, our largest stockholders.
-As funds affiliated with Apollo will continue to control a majority of our voting stock following the offering, under NYSE listing standards, we expect to qualify as a "controlled company" and, accordingly, be exempt from requirements to have a majority of independent directors and a nominating/corporate governance committee and a compensation committee each composed entirely of independent directors.
+As funds affiliated with Apollo will continue to control a majority of our voting stock following the offering, under NYSE listing standards, we expect to qualify as a "controlled company" and, accordingly, be exempt from requirements to have a majority of independent directors.